What Does a Nurse Practitioner Do?

 • emergency room nursing

-Students select a specific patient population track — such as family, adult-gerontology or pediatrics — for their master's of science in nursing (MSN-NP) degree.
+Students can select a specific patient population track — such as family, adult-gerontology or pediatrics — for their master's of science in nursing (MSN-NP) degree.

 How Much Do Nurse Practitioners Make?